 What to do:

 Since not all websites are safe, some even could be fraudulent; look into a plugin that block these trackers.
 Install TrackerBlock, which works for both Firefox and Internet Explorer.
-Collusion is the tool that allows you to see who is tracking you and delete them.
+Collusion now retired, was the tool that allowed you to see who is tracking you and delete them.
 Now you can see several tools here: https://comparite.ch/anti-tracking